florisvanvugt/teensytap/readme.md

 Then it also worked when I plugged it into the 3.3V that is next to GND/Program/A14 (and leave the ground as GND).

+## 30 Sept 2017
+A basic working version for collecting taps.
+Created a Python GUI to read the tap information live.
+Nice!

+When adding the audio shield, I realise that it will use the A0 pin (as well as A1) so I cannot use it for reading the FSR.
+No worries, based on their [schematic](https://www.pjrc.com/store/teensy3_audio_pins.png) I think I can use A2 for reading the FSR, it is free.

+I am also wondering whether sounds should be played from the SD card or otherwise pre-loaded.
+It seems to me that you can include sounds as a header so that they are played directly from memory.

+Had trouble getting sound output.

 # TODO